aglago/alx-low_level_programming/printftestreadme.md

 - The buffer handling of the standard C library `printf` function does not need to be reproduced in this custom implementation.

-- Remember to regularly commit your changes to the GitHub repository as you progress with the project.

 ## Collaborators